Main content start

 King Center on Global Development

-Susan S. and William H. Hindle Professor
+Susan S. and William H. Hindle Professor in the School of Humanities and Sciences, Emeritus

 Stanford School of Humanities and Science

 His major publications include The Anti-politics Machine: "Development", Depoliticization, and Bureaucratic Power in Lesotho (Cambridge UP, 1990); Expectations of Modernity: Myths and Meanings of Urban Life on the Zambian Copperbelt (U. California Press, 1999); Global Shadows: Africa in the Neoliberal World Order (Duke UP, 2006); and Give a Man a Fish: Reflections on the New Politics of Distribution (Duke UP, 2015).
-Ferguson holds a BA from the University of California, Santa Barbara, and an MA and PhD from Harvard University.
+Ferguson held a BA from the University of California, Santa Barbara, and an MA and PhD from Harvard University.